Oscillating multipliers on symmetric spaces and locally symmetric spaces: Preliminaries

-The heat kernel on symmetric spaces has been extensively studied \cite {ANJ,ANO}.
-Sharp estimates of the heat kernel have been have been obtained by Davies and Mandouvalos in \cite{DAVMAN} for the real hyperbolic space, while Anker and Ji in \cite{ANJ} and later Anker and Ostellari in \cite{ANO} , generalized results of \cite{DAVMAN} to all symmetric spaces of noncompact type.
-They proved the following sharp estimate \cite[Main Theorem]{ANO}:
+Set Then the heat kernel $ p_{t}(x)$ on $X$ is given by $(\mathcal{H}^{-1}m_{t})(x)$ \cite{ANJ}.
+The heat kernel on symmetric spaces has been extensively studied, see for example \cite {ANJ,ANO}.
+Sharp estimates of the heat kernel have been obtained by Davies and Mandouvalos in \cite{DAVMAN} for the case of real hyperbolic space, while Anker and Ji \cite{ANJ} and later Anker and Ostellari \cite{ANO}, generalized the results of \cite{DAVMAN} to all symmetric spaces of noncompact type. {Recall also a few fundamental properties of the heat kernel, \cite{ANO}: it is a bi-$K$-invariant function on $G$, thus determined by its restriction to the positive Weyl chamber.
+Moreover it is symmetric and positive: $p_t(x, y) = p_t(y, x)> 0$, for every $x, y\in X$, where The heat operator $e^{t\Delta}$ is given by Finally, the semigroup property holds: